 Donor Value Year/s of Tenure Conditions

-Engineering (continued)
+Engineering (continu ued)

-The Joseph Barling Fellowship Not less than \$10000 less fees Maximum of 3 years Candidates should be electrical engineer ing graduates of the University of Ner South Wales (in special circumstance mechanical and industrial engineerin graduates may apply).
-The Fellowship i for full-time study for the award of th degree of Master of Business Administration tion, Master of Public Administration of Doctor of Philosophy at the University Applications close 30 November.
+The Joseph Barling Fellowship Not less than \$8500 Maximum of 3 years Candidates should be electrical engineering graduates of the University of New South Wales (in special circumstances mechanical and industrial engineering graduates may apply).
+The Fellowship is for full-time study for the award of the degree of Master of Business Administration, Master of Public Administration of Doctor of Philosophy at the University Applications close 30 November.

-Shell Scholarship in Science See below under Science or Engineering
+Shell Scholarship in Science or Engineering

+See below under Science